AkutaZehy/CrackDetection-Utils-for-Python/docs/README_EN.md

 [简体中文](README_ZH.md) · [English](README_EN.md)

-This repository contains some modules for Crack Detection and Semantic Segmentation, mainly using Window 11 + Conda virtual environment.
+This repository contains some simple modules for Crack Detection and Semantic Segmentation, mainly using Window 11 + Conda virtual environment.

 The environment configuration is [here](#config).